mCzolko/este-library/README.md

 ## Why yet another library/MVC framework/utils whatever?

 Because this is build on top of the great Google Closure Tools.
-We can have a future right now.
+We can have future right now.
+Statically compiled JavaScript with beautiful syntax and luxory development stack.
 Robust and ready for production.
-Statically compiled JavaScript with beautiful syntax and luxory development stack.

 ## License
 Copyright (c) 2013 Daniel Steigerwald